-The ADAA recommends several things you can do to help manage stress and anxiety on three levels: mind, action and body.
+The ADAA recommends several things you can do to help manage stress and anxiety.
+They break it down into 3 levels: mind, action, and body.

 On the mind level, you can: